Master of Science in Computational Linguistics

 Credit Requirements and Duration

 M.Sc. in Computational Linguistics is a 2-year full time programme spread over 4 semesters.
-In any semester, 20 credits is the normal workload.
+In any semester, 20 credits is the normal workload for coursework (excluding internships, dissertations, etc).
 A student may register for extra credits upto a maximum of 30 credits per semester and a minimum of 10 credits per semester.
-A total of 90 credits is to be earned across 4 semesters, including 70 credits from the core courses and the project/internship + dissertation.
+A total of 96 credits is to be earned across 4 semesters, including 76 credits from the core courses, the project/internship and dissertation.

-In the first semester, there will be 1 core course from each of Group B and D and 2 core courses from each of Group A and C. In the rest of the three semesters, there will be 1 core course from each of the four Groups.
-The rest of the elective courses may be completed from any of the 4 groups or anywhere other than the participating departments, subject to the minimum credit requirement as mentioned above.
+In the first semester, there will be 1 core course from each of Group B, C and D and 2 core courses from Group A. In the second semester, there will be 1 core course from each of Groups A, B and D and 1 core course from Group C. In the third semester, there will be 1 core course from each of the Group A, B and D. In the final semester, there will be 1 core course from each of Group A and D. The rest of the elective courses may be completed from any of the 4 groups or anywhere other than the participating departments, subject to the minimum credit requirement as mentioned above.

-There will also be a Capstone Project (leading to the development of a real-life application) or an Internship of at least 1 month in industry or academia, to be completed in the 3rd or the 4th semester.
+There will also be a Capstone Project (leading to the development of a real-life application) or an Internship of at least 1 month in industry or academia, to be completed across the first two semesters.
 The students will also need to complete a dissertation spanning across the last 2 semesters of the program (but submitted in the last semester of the program).
 The report of the project or the work done during the internship may be integrated in the dissertation to be submitted at the end of the program.
-The electives throughout the 4 semesters can be opted from the ones offered by the department as well as from any other department subject to the condition that a minimum of 70 credits is earned from the departmental core / elective courses and the project / internship in the 3rd or the 4th semester and dissertation across the last two semesters.
+The electives throughout the 4 semesters can be opted from the ones offered by the department as well as from any other department subject to the condition that a minimum of 76 credits is earned from the departmental core / elective courses and the project / internship in the 3rd or the 4th semester and dissertation across the last two semesters.
 Rest of the 20 credits may be earned from the departmental electives or open electives (from any department in the University other than those jointly offering the programme) or a combination of these.

 Minimum Eligibility: Graduation in any discipline with 45% or equivalent (for admission in 1st year)